elcarimay/OPIC/Academy/why.md

 I usually enjoy shopping when I kill time.
 Because actually I don't really
 like wasting time.
 But when I do shopping, it's not only fun but also it
 helps me to relieve my stress and to maintain my health.
 And of course
 time goes really fast.
 Which is really nice.
-What I'm saying is, it's
+What I'm saying is, doing
-easy to spend time when I do shopping.
+shopping is a easy way for me to spend time.
 ```